ruby-git/ruby-git/CONTRIBUTING.md

 ### Submitting Issues

-We utilize **Github Issues** for issue tracking and contributions.
+We utilize **GitHub Issues** for issue tracking and contributions.
 You can contribute in two ways:

 1. Reporting an issue or making a feature request [here](https://github.com/ruby-git/ruby-git/issues/new).
 2. Adding features or fixing bugs yourself and contributing your code to ruby-git.